 Salad Bar at Pampa Brazilian Steakhouse.

-Except the salad bar!
+Not to say that Pampa wasn’t impressive.
 Pampa’s salad bar is amazing!
 (Excuse the varying qualities of my images, some were on my iPhone, some on digi cam, some were rushed because I felt awkward taking a photo, some not, lol).
 Tons of selection to please even the pickiest – and a divine mini potato dish that I couldn’t get enough of.

 Salad plate at Pampa Brazilian Steakhouse.